Azure/azure-iot-pal-arduino/build_all/base-libraries/AzureIoTHub/README.md

 -   [Arduino IDE](https://www.arduino.cc/en/Main/Software)

--   Generate the Libraries by executing the make_sdk.cmd file with the folder to build to as arg 1, and the board you are using (esp8266, esp32) as arg 2 *OR*:
+-   Install the Azure IoT C SDK libraries by one of two options:

-	-   Install the `AzureIoTHub` library via the Arduino IDE Library Manager
+	1. Generate the Libraries by executing the `make_sdk.cmd`(https://github.com/Azure/azure-iot-pal-arduino/blob/master/build_all/make_sdk.cmd) script within the `build_all` folder, with args as follows:

-	-   Install the `AzureIoTUtility` library via the Arduino IDE Library Manager
+		- The folder you want to copy the libraries into as arg 1, and the board you are using (`esp8266` or `esp32`) as arg 2

-	-   Install the `AzureIoTProtocol_MQTT` library via the Arduino IDE Library Manager
+	2. Install the following libraries through the Arduino IDE Library Manager:

-	-   Install the `AzureIoTSocket_WiFi` library via the Arduino IDE Library Manager
+	-   `AzureIoTHub`, `AzureIoTUtility`, `AzureIoTProtocol_MQTT`, `AzureIoTSocket_WiFi`, and `AzureIoTSocket_Ethernet2` if you are using the `esp32` with an ethernet shield/daughterboard.

 # Simple Sample Instructions

 ## ESP8266